Eurac-Research/ADO/README.md

 ## Branching
-We use the DEV and featurebranches and pull requests to master.
-Master is never changed directly.
+We use the "dev" (https://github.com/Eurac-Research/ADO/tree/dev) and featurebranches and pull requests to the "main" branch (https://github.com/Eurac-Research/ADO/tree/main).
+"Main" is never changed directly.

 ## Workflow / Dataflow